Administration of Justice

 Upon completion of this course, the student will be able to:

-- demonstrate knowledge of critical ethical issues relating to criminal investigations.
+- describe critical ethical issues relating to criminal investigations.

 - identify the sequential conceptual states in criminal investigation and identify associated activities for each stage.

-- demonstrate knowledge of appropriate actions for first responders at crime scenes.
+- identify appropriate actions for first responders at crime scenes.

 - identify the functions for crime scene investigation and specify the tasks performed in each function.